Experience You Can Count On

 - Developing a human resource strategy for OPCW that supported diverse and inclusive cultures especially gender equality

 - Developing a mentorship program for UN Women Georgia executed country wide

 - Developing a recruitment plan for hiring diverse talent in tech both at an industry level and at an organizational level

-- Creation of tools such as translation framework for the City of Vancouver to access all audiences for different projects
+- Creating a translation framework for the City of Vancouver to extend various projects to all audiences